ohAnd/dtuGateway/readme.md

    6. select your COM port and baudrate = 921600
    7. press start ;-)
 3. all further updates are done by OTA (see chapters above)

+### first setup with access point
+1. connect with the AP hoymilesGW_<chipID> (on smartphone sometimes you have to accept the connection explicitly with the knowledge there is no internet connectivity)
+2. open the website http://192.168.4.1 (or http://hoymilesGW.local) for the first configuration
+3. choose your wifi
+4. type in the wifi password - save

 ### main
 latest release - changes will documented by commit messages